 Young females who present with back and chest follicular eruption might have Malassezia furfur infection.
 This fungal infection is responsible for the Pityrosporum folliculitis type.
-After shaving bumps are another form of folliculitis that is usually non-infectious in etiology.
+After shaving bumps is another form of folliculitis that is usually non-infectious in etiology.

 Diagnostic Work-up for Folliculitis

 The diagnosis of folliculitis is clinically based.
-In resistant cases, gram stain, potassium hydroxide preparation and biopsy are of value in determining the etiology of the condition and directing the treatment towards a more specific approach.
+In resistant cases, gram stain, potassium hydroxide preparation, and biopsy are of value in determining the etiology of the condition and directing the treatment towards a more specific approach.

 Potassium hydroxide preparation of the pustule’s swab is indicated when the etiology is suspected to be fungal.
 Patients with deep folliculitis should undergo incision and drainage of their abscesses.
 This procedure provides information for confirmation of the diagnosis and is usually therapeutic.

 If a biopsy is performed, the typical picture would be that of an intense inflammatory cell infiltrate into the follicular ostium.
-Neutrophils, lymphocytes and macrophages are the most commonly identified inflammatory cells on biopsy.
+Neutrophils, lymphocytes, and macrophages are the most commonly identified inflammatory cells on biopsy.
 Patients with eosinophilic folliculitis have an eosinophilic cell infiltrate as the name implies.

-Patients with perifolliculitis show a similar picture to folliculitis but without direct involvement of the hair follicle.
+Patients with perifolliculitis show a similar picture to folliculitis but without the direct involvement of the hair follicle.
 Instead, the inflammatory cell infiltrate is usually confined to the areas surrounding the follicle.

 Treatment of Folliculitis